The 4-1-1 On Anxiety

 7. Treat Yo Self

-Anxiety can make it hard to get even the simplest tasks – calling the bank, checking the mail, grocery shopping, etc. – done.
+Anxiety can make it hard to get even the simplest tasks done, be it calling the bank, checking the mail, or even grocery shopping.
 Once you’ve accomplished a task that you’ve been dreading, treat yourself!
 Make your favorite dessert, or allow yourself an hour to binge that new HBO series.
-Positive reinforcement (aka, rewards) over time will make it easier to face those challenges and take some of the anxiety out of unpleasant tasks.*
+Positive reinforcement (aka, rewards) over time will make it easier to face those challenges and take some of the anxiety out of unpleasant tasks.

 *The Apothecary LLC are not doctors and we do not provide medical advice.
 None of the information on this site, including information in any press release or blog post, constitutes legal or medical advice by us.